Sanskrit literature: Chronology

-Ṛg·veda
+Rigveda

-The Ṛg·veda, the first and oldest of the four Vedas, is the foundation for the others.
-The Ṛg·veda is made of 1028 hymns named sūktas, composed of verses in strictly regulated meters.
+The Rigveda, the first and oldest of the four Vedas, is the foundation for the others.
+The Rigveda is made of 1028 hymns named sūktas, composed of verses in strictly regulated meters.
 These are collected into saṃhitās.
-There are about 10,000 of these verses that make up the Ṛg·veda.
-The Ṛg·vedic hymns are subdivided into 10 maṇḍalas, most of which are attributed to members of certain families.
-Composition of the Ṛg·vedic hymns was entirely oral, and for much of its history, the Ṛg·veda has been transmitted only orally, written down likely no sooner than in the second half of the first millennium of the Common Era.
+There are about 10,000 of these verses that make up the Rigveda.
+The Rigvedic hymns are subdivided into 10 maṇḍalas, most of which are attributed to members of certain families.
+Composition of the Rigvedic hymns was entirely oral, and for much of its history, the Rigveda has been transmitted only orally, written down likely no sooner than in the second half of the first millennium of the Common Era.

 The later Vedas

-The Sāmaveda is not an original composition: it's almost entirely (except 75) made of stanzas taken from the Ṛgveda and rearranged with reference to their place in the Soma sacrifice.
+The Sāmaveda is not an original composition: it's almost entirely (except 75) made of stanzas taken from the Rigveda and rearranged with reference to their place in the Soma sacrifice.
 This book is meant to be sung to certain fixed melodies, and may thus be called the book of chants, sāman.
-The Yajurveda like the Sāman is also largely made of verses taken from the Ṛgveda, but also contains several prose formulas.
+The Yajurveda like the Sāman is also largely made of verses taken from the Rigveda, but also contains several prose formulas.
 It is called the book of sacrificial prayers yajus.

-The last of the four, the Atharvaveda, both by the internal structure of the language used and by comparison with the Ṛg·veda, is a much later work.
+The last of the four, the Atharvaveda, both by the internal structure of the language used and by comparison with the Rigveda, is a much later work.
 However, the Atharvaveda represents a much earlier stage of thought of the Vedic people, being composed mainly of spells and incantations appealing to demons, and is rife with notions of witchcraft, derived from a much earlier period.